nethacker/checklogin/README.md

 sudo chown youruser:youruser /var/log/logins
 ```

-Change the email address to send notification marked EMAIL
+Change the email address in the script after EMAIL to send notification to.
 ```bash
 vim checklogin.sh
 ```